What can BeadsTool4 do as a programm?

 Creating bracelet patterns is very easy.
 You can buy a little book with squares in them and just draw your pattern out.
 But when creating a pattern from a photo, doing this all by hand on just a piece of paper is hard to do.
-When working with BeadsTool4, you can set up an image and convert it to a beads pattern.
+When working with BeadsTool4, you can set up an image and convert it into a beads pattern.
 You can select which ‘groups’ of beads you want or select them all.
 You can create your own list of beads you have in stock to only use those colors in your patterns.
-There are many selection you can set for creating an awesome pattern.
+There are many selections you can set for creating an awesome pattern.

 When I first started out using the BeadsTool4, I tried everything out first before getting serious with it.
-Here are some tips that I learned along the way by using photo’s for my patterns.
+Here are some tips that I learned along the way by using photos for my patterns.

 - Never use more than 30 colors for the transformation.
 You can use more, but add some colors together if they are below 50 beads per project that are similar to each other

 - Try a bigger canvas than you actually need as the details come more forward.
 You can always scale down, not up.